swiss-ai-center/a-guide-to-mlops/presentation/README.md

 ## Our proposal

-**A guide to MLOps**
+**A hands-on guide**

-🛠️ Switch from a Jupyter Notebook to production using state-of-the-art MLOps tools
+🛠️ A reproducible planet/moon classifier workflow

-🚀 Go from experience to production on the Cloud
+🚀 Deployed and monitored on the cloud

-📖 Use the best practices for ML
+📖 Transferable to your own experiment and context

 ![bg right:40% 90%](./images/a-guide-to-mlops.png)